urbit/urbit/README.markdown

 `^v` will switch between the task manager and the focussed process. `^x` will switch between processes.

-To start a process that is not yet started run `*proc` from the task manager.
+To start a process that is not yet started, run `*proc` from the task manager.

+To connect your console to a process that has already been started, run `+proc` from the task manager.
+Note that the process must be one that supports console access, such as dojo and talk.

 `^d` will exit the pier from the task manager.
 No matter how you shut your urbit down you'll be returned to exactly the same state as when you